 There is no such thing as a ski holiday without snow.
-Beds of fresh, fluffy powder, snowy glaciers and rows of chalets blanketed in white are the ingredients for an unforgettable trip.
-Our expert-recommended selection of the best snow-sure ski resorts in Europe and North America offer some of the finest snowy conditions, with high-altitude locations, impressive historic snow records and generous offerings of glaciers that can grant skiing all year round.
+Beds of fresh powder, snowy glaciers and chalets blanketed in white are the ingredients for an unforgettable trip.
+Our expert-recommended selection of the best snow sure ski resorts in Europe and North America offer some of the finest snowy conditions.
+Enjoy high-altitude locations, impressive historic snow records and generous offerings of glaciers that can grant skiing all year round.

 Stay at: Fahrenheit Seven a modern ski-in ski-out hotel with its own ski hire shop, restaurant and spa.

 Lech is undoubtedly one of the best snow sure ski resorts in Europe, with a historic snow record of up to 10m of fresh powder every season.
 The ski resort is renowned for having its own micro-climate, which is to thank for its incredibly high volumes of snow in comparison to the rest of Austria.
 Lech also stands out from other Austrian resorts as the only location to allow heli-skiing.
 Visitors can tuck into incredible high-altitude beds of untouched powder on an exhilarating freeride adventure.

 Down at the lift-accessed ski terrain, there is 305km of pistes on offer across the Arlberg ski area.
 This ski resort is great for all abilities with plenty of choice to suit intermediate and advanced skiers.
 Lech’s investment in state-of-the-art ski lifts means that skiers can enjoy seamless access to endless snowy pistes.
 After a day on the slopes visit the boutique town for evenings spent dining on Michelin-starred cuisine and planning the next day on the mountain.

 Stay at: Chalet 1597, a unique and enchanting property located in the Stubenbach area of Lech.